greatscottgadgets/hackrf/host/README.md

   - If you want to use Zadig  select HackRF USB device and just install/replace it with WinUSB driver.

 >**Note for Windows build:**
- You shall always execute hackrf_tools from Windows command shell and not from Cygwin or Mingw shell because on Cygwin/Mingw Ctrl C is not managed correctly and especially for hackrf_transfer the Ctrl C(abort) will not stop correctly and will corrupt the file.
+ You shall always execute hackrf-tools from Windows command shell and not from Cygwin or Mingw shell because on Cygwin/Mingw Ctrl C is not managed correctly and especially for hackrf_transfer the Ctrl C(abort) will not stop correctly and will corrupt the file.

 ###For Cygwin: